flux-framework/rfc/spec_3.rst

 Such messages SHALL be routed to the local broker, then to the first match in the following sequence:

-1. If topic string begins with a word matching a local comms module and the sender is not the same comms module attached to the same rank broker, the message SHALL be routed to the comms module.
+1. If topic string begins with a word matching a local broker module and the sender is not the same module attached to the same rank broker, the message SHALL be routed to the broker module.

 2. If the broker is not the root node of the tree based overlay network, the message SHALL be routed to a parent node in the tree based overlay network, which SHALL re-apply this routing algorithm.

-If the message is received by a comms module, but the remaining words of the topic string do not match a method it implements, the comms module SHALL respond with error number 38, "Function not implemented", unless suppressed as described below.
+If the message is received by a broker module, but the remaining words of the topic string do not match a method it implements, the module SHALL respond with error number 38, "Function not implemented", unless suppressed as described below.